You might eat lots of fat.

 Instead of cooking with vegetable oils, you might consider cooking with more stable extra virgin olive oil, coconut oil, avocado oil, or other high-oleic oils (19).

-You’ll probably want to pay attention to how different types of fats affect you personally (with the help of a knowledgeable physician, if you want to keep an eye on blood lipids).
+You’ll probably want to pay attention to how different types of fats affect you personally.

 How much fat should I eat?